livyk/motyl/README.md

 ## Install

 A set of helper functions that make it easy to create responsive css-in-js styles.
-Allows you to create responsive styles and fluid styles without runtime.
+Allows you to create responsive styles and fluid styles with zero runtime JavaScript calculations.

 The package is designed to be used with the mobile first strategy